NuwangaHerath/SriLankanKingsSearch/README.md

 # SriLankan Kings Search
-This repository contains the source code for the Sri Lankan Kings seaech engine which is implemented using Elasticsearch and Python.
+This repository contains the source code for the Sri Lankan Kings search engine which is implemented using Elasticsearch and Python.

 ## File Structure
 ```